Friday, October 13, 2023

 A few months later, I was approached about writing a ghost story for Historical Writers Forum, and I knew just where mine would take place.
 Besides the breathtaking views of trees and surrounding lakes, the old asylum has tunnels that used to serve as its heating system.
 An Edith Wharton style ghost story started forming in my mind and eventually was published in the Hauntings anthology.

 My story was titled Among the Lost, and since I had recently published Luminous, I decided to set it during the same time, 1927, and give a nod to my Ottawa ladies in a glow-in-the-dark painting owned by one of the asylum residents.
 I also couldn't resist having another patient who loudly and randomly quoted Dante, which gave me the title.
-If you've already read Hauntings, you know what is discovered within the tunnels of the asylum, if you have not, my story is currently free here.
+If you've already read Hauntings, you know what is discovered within the tunnels of the asylum.

 Living in Michigan, I have a love-hate relationship with autumn.
 It's absolutely gorgeous, and I love the onset of sweatshirt weather, going on hikes, and trying to take photos that capture nature's majesty.
 However, Michigan's seasons aren't as balanced as they should be, and that crisp wonderfulness quickly devolves into cold, wet, snowy bleakness.
 If we could just get more than a couple weeks of perfect pumpkin spice fall...

 This October, I am working on two James A Hamilton projects, neither autumn themed I am sad to say, but one that will be available to my dear readers soon.
 You probably already know that I am working on a biography for Pen & Sword that is scheduled for publication January 2025, but if you've been enjoying my posts about James and would like something sooner, you're in luck!
 This year's Historical Writers Forum anthology contains short stories based on works of art, and I decided that mine would be the marble statue of Alexander Hamilton that was destroyed in New York's Great Fire of 1835.
 In this short story, James reflects on his life and ponders if he has honored his father's legacy.
-Masterworks is available for pre-order now for only 99c and will be available through Kindle Unlimited on November 1st.
+Masterworks is available now for only 99c and is free with Kindle Unlimited.

 One more little bit of news before I go.
 In response to requests for signed copies of my books and for those who prefer to "shop small" rather than through Amazon, I have opened up a little online bookshop.
 Orders here will be filled directly from my home to yours, so I can sign books and will include little bonuses like stickers and bookmarks.
 Please keep small businesses, and especially independent writers, in mind as you consider your Christmas shopping this year.